-As of December 31, 2012, the investment portfolio included 396 securities.
-Of this number, 53 securities have current unrealized losses and 15 of them have current unrealized losses which have existed for longer than one year.
+As of December 31, 2013, the investment portfolio included 361 securities.
+Of this number, 80 securities have current unrealized losses and 6 of them have current unrealized losses which have existed for longer than one year.
 All of the debt securities with unrealized losses are considered to be acceptable credit risks.
-Based upon an evaluation of the available evidence, including recent changes in market rates, credit rating information and information obtained from regulatory filings, management believes the declines in fair value of these debt securities are temporary except for the two securities discussed below.
+Based upon an evaluation of the available evidence, including recent changes in market rates, credit rating information and information obtained from regulatory filings, management believes the declines in fair value of these debt securities are temporary except for the two corporate securities discussed previously.
 In addition, the Company does not have the intent to sell these debt securities and it is unlikely that the Company will be required to sell these debt securities prior to their anticipated recovery.